giosg/design-system/README.md

 But in short if you want to publish a new version of the package you have to use ```pnpm changeset``` command to add your changeset in which you describe all of the changes you made.
 You can accommodate multiple changesets of multiple packages.
 When you are done with your changes run ```pnpm version-packages``` under which `changesets` automatically bumps all of the packages and dependencies to the proper versions.

 Next step - create a pull request with your changes.
 Check that pull-request reviewer is assigned.
 This should be done automatically because project has code-owners.
 When pull request is merged and everything is fine (linting, tests and so on) new versions of packages are deployed ⚠️ **automatically** ⚠️ be aware and cautious of that.

+### ⚠️ Info about versioning Foundation package.
+Here are some "underwater stones" when you version changes the foundation package.
+Since the foundation package is a `peerDependency` in most of the packages all non major changes to that package should not bump dependant packages to **major** versions.
+This is the quirk of `changeset` library.
+Here is the issue on github https://github.com/changesets/changesets/issues/380 where you can find more info.
+So if you update foundation package and run changeset over it you will have to manually decline changes to the dependant packages if they reference foundation package by `"@giosg-design-system/{package-name}": "workspace:^"` (and they should), or make appropriate manual changes to them if it they are not ` "workspace:^"`.